weiwl/timer/README.md

       kt.text();
     }, 4000);

 Use reset() to reset the KeyTimer.
-All results and remaining processes will be clear.
+All results and remaining processes will be cleared.

 **MarkTimer**'s timing processes will be fabricated in a tree.
 The mark can reuse because is not considered as key.